-We have no plans to pay regular dividends on our common stock.
-We generally intend to invest our future earnings, if any, to fund our growth.
-Any payment of future dividends will be at the discretion of our Board of Directors and will depend on, among other things, our earnings, financial condition, capital requirements, level of indebtedness, statutory and contractual restrictions applying to the payment of dividends and other considerations that our Board of Directors deems relevant.
+Following completion of this offering, we intend to declare cash dividends on our common stock as described in "Dividend Policy."
+However, the payment of future dividends will be at the discretion of our Board of Directors and will depend on, among other things, our earnings, financial condition, capital requirements, level of indebtedness, statutory and contractual restrictions applying to the payment of dividends and other considerations that our Board of Directors deems relevant.
 The Senior Secured Credit Facility and the indentures governing the Senior Notes also effectively limit our ability to pay dividends.
+As a consequence of these limitations and restrictions, we may not be able to make, or may have to reduce or eliminate, the payment of dividends on our common stock.
 Accordingly, you may have to sell some or all of your common stock after price appreciation in order to generate cash flow from your investment.
 You may not receive a gain on your investment when you sell your common stock and you may lose the entire amount of the investment.
+Additionally, any change in the level of our dividends or the suspension of the payment thereof could adversely affect the market price of our common stock.